Navinkumar04/Assignment-Headless-CMS_Three_wolves/README.md

-Team Name: Three Wolves
-Team Members
-Navin Kumar (Leader)

-Suzal Verma (Member)

-Manoj Chumber (Member)

-Headless CMS Project
+# Headless-CMS

+Headless-CMS-project

-Completed Tasks
+## Completed Tasks

-✅ Headless CMS has been created and populated with review data.
-The data is available through a REST API.
+- [x] Headless CMS must be created and populated with review data.
+The data must be made available through a REST API.

-✅ The frontend consumes the data provided through the Headless CMS.
+- [x] The frontend must consume the data provided through the Headless CMS.

-✅ The static site displays a list of review titles (minimum of 10 reviews).
+- [x] The static site should display a list of review titles on the site.
+There should be a minimum of 10 reviews.

-✅ A search functionality allows users to quickly find reviews.
+- [x] A search functionality should be included to allow the user to quickly search the reviews.

-✅ Clicking on a review opens a detailed page with the full review.
+- [x] Clicking on a review should open a page with the full review.

-✅ The site is responsive and optimized for multiple screen sizes.
+- [x] The site will be responsive and optimized to work on multiple screen sizes.

-✅ The static site has been published publicly via Netlify Pages.
+- [x] The static site will be publicly published to the Netlify Pages.